Internet Safety Guide

 - Always "log out" of websites to which you are signed in (such as IM or social networking websites), when you aren't at home, so that your privacy is protected from the next computer user.

 - Beware of online surveys and quizzes that are often advertised at the tops and on the sides of webpages.
-Many will ask for your personal information; however, many are written by untrustworthy sources.
+Many will ask for your personal information, so be aware that many of those advertisements are written by untrustworthy sources.

-- For additional tips, review the Web Wise Kids webpage.
+- For additional tips, please review the following resources with your parents:

 Unfortunately, many criminals use email to try to obtain your personal information; in fact, you might have encountered such emails, called spam.
 Never open emails from people or businesses you don't know and you should be especially careful about clicking links within emails.
 If you are unsure about the legitimacy of an email, show your parents.
 Have them help you set your email settings to filter spam.